Last Updated on

-- People with an undergraduate degree and at least five years of documented relevant professional experience are great candidates, as are people with an undergraduate degree and at least one year of relevant postgraduate study.
+People with an undergraduate degree and at least five years of documented relevant professional experience are great candidates, as are people with an undergraduate degree and at least one year of relevant postgraduate study.

-- People with an undergraduate degree, at least six months of relevant postgraduate study and at least two years of documented relevant professional experience.
+Anyone can also apply who has an undergraduate degree, six months of relevant postgraduate study and a minimum of two years of relevant professional experience.

 Certificate in Positive Psychology

-If you don’t wish to pursue formal postgraduate studies in positive psychology, you might want to consider the following trainings that offer a certificate in positive psychology.
+If you don’t wish to pursue formal postgraduate studies in positive psychology, you might want to consider the following training that offer a certificate in positive psychology.